 What’s spectacular about Vieira’s TEDx talk is that shortly after it was published, TED pulled the video stating that it was based on a ‘debunked popular hoax from the early 1900s and promotes a well-known and widely discredited fringe theory’.

-The statement then made several pinpoints at certain marks in the video where Vieira made statements which were considered to be ‘unsubstantiated claims’.
+The statement then made several pinpoints at certain marks in the video where Vieira made statements that were considered to be ‘unsubstantiated claims’.
 The full statement and letter sent to him can be found here.

 It’s rare for TED to pull a previously published talk and although you can still find it in other places on the Internet, the TED official YouTube channel has marked the original video as private effectively making it inaccessible.
 You can watch the full talk below (until it gets removed again):

 Now before I go any further, it’s important to clarify that I am not sold on the theory that a race of giant humanoids once lived in the Americas before or alongside the native Americans that we’re historically familiar with.